JenArmenta/JenArmenta/README.md

   HIGHLIGHTS
   * Recognized for my outstanding interpersonal and communication skills.
   * Ability to work effectively with cross functional teams, at all organizational levels.
-  * Highly skilled technical writer, proficient with delivering accurate, high-quality documentation.
+  * Highly skilled writer, proficient with delivering accurate, high-quality documentation.
   * Proven ability for creating SOP’s, training manuals, reports, and software user guides.
   * Expertise in translating complex ideas and processes into simple, easy to understand terms.